KubaBoi/kelp/README.md

 | CMPS | DS:SI, ES: DI | CMPSB | CMPSW | CMPSD |
 | SCAS | ES:DI, AX | SCASB | SCASW | SCASD |

+These instructions use the ES:DI and DS:SI pair of registers, where DI and SI registers contain valid offset addresses that refers to bytes stored in memory.
+SI is normally associated with DS (data segment) and DI is always associated with ES (extra segment).

+The DS:SI (or ESI) and ES:DI (or EDI) registers point to the source and destination operands, respectively.
+The source operand is assumed to be at DS:SI (or ESI) and the destination operand at ES:DI (or EDI) in memory.

+For 16-bit addresses, the SI and DI registers are used, and for 32-bit addresses, the ESI and EDI registers are used.

 ### Repetition Prefixes

-The `REP` prefix, when set before a string instruction, causes repetition of the instraction based on a counter placed at `CX` register.
+The `REP` prefix, when set before a string instruction, causes repetition of the instraction based on a counter placed at `CX` register. `REP` executes the instruction, decrease CX by 1, and checks whether CX is zero.

+- `REP`: It is the unconditional repeat.
+It repeats the operation until CX is zero.
+- `REPE` or `REPZ`: It is conditional repeat.
+It repeats the operation while the zero flag indicates equal/zero.
+It stops when the ZF indicates not equal/zero or when CX is zero.
+- `REPNE` or `REPNZ`: It is also conditional repeat.
+It repeats the operation while the zero flag indicates not equal/zero.
+It stops when the ZF indicates equal/zero or when CX is decremented to zero.